 - 4. Amounts should be shown to the nearest thousands, in HK\$ or HK\$ equivalent in the case of foreign currency items.
-The closing middle market T/T rates prevailing at the reporting date should be used for conversion purposes. - 5.
-Certain items reported under Parts I and II of this return should be reconciled with the amounts reported in relevant items in the Return of Assets and Liabilities (Form MA(BS)1 or MA(BS)1B) and the Return of Current Year's Profit & Loss Account (Form MA(BS)1C).
-Details are given in the specific instructions below and are summarised in Appendix 1. - 6.
-As stipulated in our guidance note "Review on Impact of the New Hong Kong Accounting Standards on Authorized Institutions' Capital Base and Regulatory Reporting" issued to all AIs on 12 April 2005, locally incorporated AIs and overseasincorporated AIs whose head offices have chosen to adopt IFRS or comparable standards shall neglect any reference made thereto in this return on "interest in suspense" and "country risk provision". - 7.
-Specific provisions and general provisions mentioned in this completion instruction should follow the definitions of specific provisions and collective provisions defined in section 2(1) of the Banking (Capital) Rules respectively.
-The categorisation of accounting provisions into specific provisions or general provisions follows the treatment adopted in MA(BS)3.
+The closing middle market T/T rates prevailing at the reporting date should be used for conversion purposes. - As stipulated in our guidance note "Review on Impact of the New Hong Kong Accounting Standards on Authorized Institutions' Capital Base and Regulatory Reporting" issued to all AIs on 12 April 2005, locally incorporated AIs and overseasincorporated AIs whose head offices have chosen to adopt IFRS or comparable standards shall neglect any reference made thereto in this return on "interest in suspense' and "country risk provision". - Specific provisions or general provisions mentioned in this completion instruction should follow the definitions of specific provisions and collective provisions defined in section 2(1) of the Banking (Capital) Rules respectively.
+The categorisation of accounting provisions into specific provisions or general provisions follows the treatment adopted in MA(BS)3. - 7.
+In reporting Part III of MA(BS)1H, authorized institutions should use the same scope of reporting as their published consolidated accounts.